Q: Where are your shelters located?

 A: To protect the privacy of our participants, we are unable to disclose any personal information, even the fact that your family member is staying with us.
 In some situations, we are able pass along information with no guarantee the message is received by the intended individual.
 You can also contact the police and ask that they contact us.

 A: We have dedicated staff and programs to work with veterans struggling with homelessness.
-If you’re a veteran in need of services, please either email email@example.com or call 508-492-6448, to find out how we may be able to help you.
+If you’re a Veteran in need of services, please call our Veterans Program at 508-418-6694 to find out how we may be able to help you.

 Q: Do you serve meals?